AaronTraas/Notes/Recipes/cocktails/Lady-Laura.md

 It had "house-made orgeat", but I couldn't taste it.
 Not sure how necessary it is.

-The amounts are my guesses, as are the directions, though I'm much more certain about those
+The amounts are my guesses, as are the directions, though I'm much more certain about those.

+It could use an orange note; maybe some triplesec?

+Probably going to come up with my own name for it.
+Similar to a bay breeze, but a bit more nuanced and less sweet.
+[Soyokaze](https://en.wikipedia.org/wiki/The_Irresponsible_Captain_Tylor)?

 ## Ingredients